WORDS BY STEPHEN YU

 Today, this iconic sneaker continues to be used as an experimental canvas for Nike’s most innovative technologies, from their personalization service Nike ID, to the more sustainable Flyknit knitted uppers, and Lunarlon foam cushioned sole units.
 After almost retiring at the grand age of two, it seems very likely that the Air Force 1 will still be around for its 40th anniversary in 2022.

 Original release date: Circa 1996

-‘The most iconic colourway of one of the greatest sneakers ever.’
+‘The most iconic colorway of one of the greatest sneakers ever.’
 Zack Schlemmer of Stadium Goods

-The second best-selling shoe of all time after the Air Jordan 1, in what must be Nike’s highest-grossing colourway ever.
-Forever immortalised in Jay-Z and Nelly songs, the white-on-white lows were possibly the first shoe ever to be co-signed lyrically by both model and colourway.
+The second best-selling shoe of all time after the Air Jordan 1, in what must be Nike’s highest-grossing colorway ever.
+Forever immortalized in Jay-Z and Nelly songs, the white-on-white lows were possibly the first shoe ever to be co-signed lyrically by both model and colorway.
 Potentially released as early as 1992, and as late as 1997, if the greatest sneakerhead of all-time Gary Warnett couldn’t figure it out, we have no chance.

 2. Nike Air Force 1 Mid “White on White”

 ‘The mid-top version of the iconic all-white colorway.’
 Zack Schlemmer